Network-Sec/AggreGat0r-v3/README.md

 # AggreGat0r-v3
 FOSS release of Chuck's favourite LONG RANGE scanner

+## Goal of the platform
+This is not only a tool, it's also a method of sorts.
+Please understand, the goal of the tool is not detail enumeration.

+### Goal
+Nothing -> 128.000 possible targets -> 400 real targets with footprint

+### Not Goals
+Nothing -> 50K possible targets -> Info on all 50k targets
+Something -> enrich details -> have platform with fine details

+It's rather easy to adjust these things, yet our intention is that of a RANGE SCANNER.
+Provide a place to start, a good overview, without sweat.

 ## You got 2 choices... maybe more, maybe not!
 - Chuck uses this tool with mongoDB
 - Chuck can install all deps by himself without help from others, or AI